eveasian88/liri-node-app/README.md

 # liri-node-app

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line Node.js application that takes in certain parameters and gives you back data.
-LIRI recognizes the four commands: - concert-this - spotify-this-song - movie-this - do-what-it-says
+LIRI recognizes four commands:  • concert-this  • spotify-this-song  • movie-this  • do-what-it-says

 Command Format: "node liri.js", "a command it recognizes", and "artist/song/movie title"